 - Describe how to expand hepatitis C screening in a health system.

 - List methods that improve linking infected patients to care.

 - Describe the critical components of a hepatitis C management program that achieves high cure rates.

 - Eric Huckins, PharmD CSP, Specialty Pharmacy Manager, SSM Health, Madison WI

 - Patrick Lary, RPh, Clinical Pharmacy Specialist, SSM Health- Dean Medical Group, Madison WI

-Failing Forward to Success!
+Failing Forward and Finding Success!

 Many of us have heard the saying “If at first you don’t succeed, try, try again” and other ruminations on never giving up.
 This presentation will examine some of those well known – and not so well known – adages through stories and anecdotes that engage humor as a tool to help solve some thorny healthcare challenges.
 The presenters will share a “Just Culture” approach to help understand the value of failure and empower leaders and their teams to embrace change.
-Join us on a journey to take a fresh look at problem solving as you prepare for a bright and successful future!
+Join us on a journey to take a fresh look at problem-solving as you prepare for a bright and successful future!

-- Describe the value of lived experiences to expand leadership and problem solving knowledge.
+- Describe the value of lived experiences to expand leadership and problem-solving knowledge.